howijd/howijd.network/lib/cryptdatum/README.md

 The version number is a 2-byte value that indicates the version of the Cryptdatum format used to encode the data.
 This allows the format to evolve over time without breaking backwards compatibility.

+The flags are a 8 byte flag bits value that can be used to indicate whether the data is encrypted, compressed, or has other supported feature enabled.
+Other flags may be added in the future.

 The timestamp is an 8-byte value that contains a Unix timestamp in nanoseconds, indicating the time when the data was created.
 It can be used to order data by creation time and to determine the age of the data.

-The operation counter is a 2-byte value that can be used to assign a unique operation ID to the data when multiple datums are created with the same timestamp.
+The operation counter is a 4-byte value that can be used to assign a unique operation ID to the data when multiple datums are created with the same timestamp.
 This helps to ensure that each datum has a unique identifier, even when the timestamps are the same.
 It can be used to differentiate between multiple operations that produced that datum and were executed in parallel.
+When used Flag bits (16) must be set and minimum value is unsigned integer 1.

 The checksum is an 8-byte value that contains a CRC64 checksum, which is used to verify the integrity of the data.
 If the checksum does not match the data, it is likely that the data has been corrupted or tampered with.

-The flags are a flag bits value that can be used to indicate whether the data is encrypted, compressed, or has other supported feature enabled.
-Other flags may be added in the future.

 The size field is an 8-byte value that contains the total size of the data, including the header.
 This helps to ensure that the entire data payload has been received.
 It allows the decoder to know how much data to read in order to fully decode the Cryptdatum.

-The Signature Size field is an 8-byte value that contains the total size of the signature after header for faster lookup of signature data and start location of the payload.

-The compression flag is a 1-byte value that indicates which compression algorithm was used, if any.
+The compression flag is a 2-byte value that indicates which compression algorithm was used, if any.
 It is only set if the DatumCompressed flag is set.
 Currently, only the LZW, gzip and bzip2 algorithms are currently supported.

-The encryption flag is a 1-byte value that indicates which encryption algorithm was used, if any.
+The encryption flag is a 2-byte value that indicates which encryption algorithm was used, if any.
 It is only set if the DatumEncrypted flag is set.
 Currently, the Cryptdatum format supports the XChaCha20-Poly1305 encryption algorithm, but the format is designed to be flexible enough to accommodate other algorithms in the future.

-The signature type  flag is a 1-byte value that indicates what mechanism was used for signing the datum if it is signed.
+The signature type  flag is a 2-byte value that indicates what mechanism was used for signing the datum if it is signed.

+The Signature Size field is an 8-byte value that contains the total size of the signature after header for faster lookup of signature data and start location of the payload.
+Value of this field depends on signature type field and therefore may not be set for some signing methods.

+The File Extension can be max 8 char long file extension accociated with payload.
+In ASCII, each character is represented by a single byte, and there are a total of 95 printable ASCII characters.
+These characters include uppercase and lowercase letters, digits, and various punctuation marks and symbols.
+Therefore values in the range 32 to 126 inclusive can be used. with exception of 0 for no value.

-The reserved field is a 5-byte value that is reserved for future flags.
-It is currently unused.
+The Custom field is a value that implementations and higher lkevel librareis can add custom meetadata or aditional context.

 The delimiter is an 8-byte value that marks the end of the header.
 It helps to prevent the header from being misinterpreted as part of the data payload.
 It is also used to ensure that the header is properly parsed by the decoder.